Skip to main content

 Event date:

-The the pitches for 2023 will be viewable on October 4 at 8 a.m.
-EDT and will remain open for requests from agents and editors through 11:59 October 6.
+The the pitches will open for editors and agents on the first Wednesday of each October at 8 a.m.
+EDT and will remain open for requests from agents and editors through 11:59 p.m. on October 31.

 You can begin adding your website pitches starting at 8 a.m.
-Oct.
-1 until 11:59 October 3.
-We will have a small window on the first morning of the event to correct and load any pitches that had trouble pre-loading, but any entry after that time will be deleted.
+EDT three days before the first Wednesday of October until 11:59 p.m.
+EDT on the first Wednesday of October (subscribe to our blog for notifications on exact dates each year).
+Any entry after that time will be deleted.

 Who can participate